Shahid1993/microblog/README.md

          # ...
       ```
     - Flask-Login keeps track of the logged in user by storing its unique identifier in Flask's user session, a storage space assigned to each user who connects to the application.
 Each time the logged-in user navigates to a new page, Flask-Login retrieves the ID of the user from the session, and then loads that user into memory.
     - Because Flask-Login knows nothing about databases, it needs the application's help in loading a user.
 For that reason, the extension expects that the application will configure a user loader function, that can be called to load a user given the ID.
+This function can be added in the _app/models.py_ module:
+      ```python
+      @login.user_loader
+      def load_user(id):
+         return User.query.get(int(id))
+      ```
+    - `login_user()` function, which comes from Flask-Login, will register the user as logged in, so that means that any future pages the user navigates to will have the `current_user` variable set to that user.
+    - Flask-Login's `logout_user()` function is used to log users out of the application.
     - The `is_anonymous` property is one of the attributes that Flask-Login adds to user objects through the `UserMixin` class.
 The `current_user.is_anonymous` expression is going to be `True` only when the user is not logged in.
     - __Requiring Users To Login :__ Flask-Login provides a very useful feature that forces users to log in before they can view certain pages of the application.
         - For this feature to be implemented, Flask-Login needs to know what is the view function that handles logins.